 I may get commissions for purchases made through links in this post (at no extra cost to you).

 In September 2021, I was nearing the end of a family visit in California when I was invited to help out Justin Rhodes on his homestead.
-I only had a 48-hour notice to fly from coast to coast, but I’d been watching Justin’s YouTube channel and his app, Abundance Plus, daily for several months.
+I only had a 48-hour notice to fly nearly from coast to coast, but I’d been watching Justin’s YouTube channel and his app, Abundance Plus, daily for several months.
 There was just NO way I was going to miss this opportunity.

 So, last minute, I changed my Los Angeles flight going to Austin, Texas, to Asheville, North Carolina.
-After arriving, I had a few hours to rest before I had to be at Justin and Rebekah’s homestead at 7am.
+After arriving, I only had a few hours to rest before I had to be at Justin and Rebekah’s homestead at 7am.
 But it was totally worth it.

 I got to their homestead a few minutes early, just in time to see the fog lift, revealing their beautiful 75-acre homestead.
 Then, from 7am to 4:30pm, I hung out with Justin and a group of new-ish homesteaders, doing a day’s worth of homesteading chores, and ending with a great conversion in their homey barn.

 So, when I saw that Justin needed some help spreading the word for Abundance Plus, I just HAD to help out.